noushskadoush/adatched_data_story/index.md

 ## Commercial Success Hits

 Big success hits are great sources of inspiration, I'm sure you will agree.
 How about we see how blockbuster hits catch the attention of other filmmakers and studios eager to replicate their success?
 One great idea often inspires others to do the same and many hits serve as cinematographical 'touchstones', which define new standards and trends that shape the industry.
-Lets examine this behavior with our genres and our analysis of trends.
+Let's examine this behavior with our genres and our analysis of trends.

 1. [Slasher Movies/ First Slasher Commercial Success](#-1---slasher-movies)
 2. [Martial Arts Movies/ Bruce Lee Success](#️-2---bruce-lee-and-martial-arts-films)